d0ofy/qbittorrent-lftp-upload/README.md

 # qbittorrent-lftp-upload

-A script to trigger a cross-seed search &upload torrents via using qbittorrents "Run external program on completion".
+A script to  trigger a cross-seed search then upload the completed torrent via qBittorrent's "Run external program on completion" feature.

 If qbittorrent is running a normal user: